-[Order per : Justice Dilip Gupta, President]. - Service Tax Appeal No. 86004 of 2019 and Service Tax Appeal No. 86007 of 2019 have been filed by B.G.
-Exploration and Production India Ltd. [the appellant] (formerly known as Enron Oil and Gas India Ltd.) to assail the common order dated 31-12-2018 passed by the Commissioner, CGST and CX, Navi Mumbai [the Commissioner] adjudicating the two show cause notices dated 15-12-2016 and 17-7-2017 issued for the period 2011-12 to 2013-14 and 2014-15 to 2015-16 respectively.
+Service Tax Appeal No. 86004 of 2019 and Service Tax Appeal No. 86007 of 2019 have been filed by B.G.
+Exploration and Production India Ltd.1 (formerly known as Enron Oil and Gas India Ltd.) to assail the common order dated 31.12.2018 passed by the Commissioner, CGST and CX, Navi Mumbai2 adjudicating the two show cause notices dated 15.12.2016 and 17.07.2017 issued for the period 2011-12 to 2013-14 and 2014-15 to 2015-16 respectively.
 The issue involved in these appeals is whether entitlement towards "Cost Petroleum" under the "Production Sharing Contract" can be treated as "consideration" for rendering "mining services" to the Government of India.
 The Commissioner, by the impugned order, has confirmed the demand of service tax with interest and penalty.

-2. Service Tax Appeal No. 86312 of 2020 has been filed to assail the order dated 31-8-2020 that adjudicates the show cause notice dated 5-7-2019 issued for the period April, 2016 to June, 2017.
+2. Service Tax Appeal No. 86312 of 2020 has been filed to assail the order dated 31.08.2020 that adjudicates the show cause notice dated 05.07.2019 issued for the period April 2016 to June 2017.
 The issue involved in this appeal is whether entitlement towards to "Cost Petroleum" and Profit Petroleum under the "Production Sharing Contract" can be treated as the consideration for rendering "mining services" to the Government of India.
 The impugned order confirms the demand of service tax with interest and penalty.